 Skills for Greater Success in School, from Grade 4 to High School Graduation and Beyond

-Your Child Will Learn:
+Here's What Your Teen Will Learn:

-- Techniques to plan and track projects.
+- Techniques for planning and tracking long term projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.